kimwalisch/primesieve/README.md

 cc  -O2 primes.c   -lprimesieve
 ```

-If you have built primesieve yourself then the default installation path is
+If you have built libprimesieve yourself then the default installation path is
 usually ```/usr/local/lib``` which is not part of ```LD_LIBRARY_PATH``` on many
 OSes.
 Hence you may need to export some environment variables: